David North (character): Film

 Agent Zero appears in X-Men Origins: Wolverine, portrayed by Daniel Henney.
-This version is a ruthless Asian mutant with superhuman reflexes, agility, and accuracy with firearms who serves as a member of Team X, and William Stryker's second-in-command.
+This version is a ruthless Asian mutant with superhuman reflexes, agility, and accuracy with firearms who serves as a member of Team X and William Stryker's second-in-command.
 Additionally, producer Lauren Shuler Donner stated on the DVD commentary that Zero has no scent.
-After most of Team X question Stryker's morality and leave the group, Stryker, Zero, and Victor Creed set about killing them for Stryker's experiments.
-Zero targets Logan, killing an elderly couple who took in the latter along the way, before Logan destroys the helicopter Zero was pursuing him in, causing it to crash with Zero still inside.
+After most of Team X questions Stryker's morality and leaves the group, Stryker, Zero, and Victor Creed set about killing them for Stryker's experiments.
+Zero targets Logan, killing an elderly couple who took in the latter along the way before Logan destroys the helicopter Zero was pursuing him in, causing it to crash with Zero still inside.
+Logan subsequently interrogates Zero and initially spares him until the latter mocks him, leading to the former causing the helicopter to explode, killing Zero.

 Video games

 Agent Zero appears in the X-Men Origins: Wolverine tie-in game, voiced by Robert Wu.
 This version's name is David Nord.
-His role plays out similarly to the film, though Logan stabs Zero with his claws following the helicopter crash.
+His role plays out similarly to the film, though Logan kills Zero with his claws following the helicopter crash.